Monday, 5 February 2018 12:03pm

 Procrastinating during exam season turned out to be quite lucrative for Kiri Lenagh-Glue, who admits that although it’s “a little bit embarrassing” to admit she was putting off study by searching through the Otago scholarships database, it definitely all worked out.

-On the merits of her studies and passion for computer science, Kiri has received a scholarship from the Government Communications Security Bureau (GCSB) for women studying STEM fields at tertiary level.
+On the merits of her studies and passion for computer science, Kiri has received a scholarship from the Government Communications Security Bureau (GCSB) for women studying STEM fields - science, technology, engineering and mathematics - at tertiary level.

 Kiri is a third-year student studying a double degree in Computer Science and Classics (“very little cross-over in those two degrees!”) with two years to go.